 Silicone-based lube is also safe with latex condoms.
 It tends to stay wetter longer and does not get sticky.
 Silicone lube is not water-soluble, so it can be harder to wash away and may damage silicone toys over time and make them sticky.

-Glycerine free lube is good for females who find that lubricants cause vaginal irritation
+Glycerine-free lube is good for people who find that lubricants cause vaginal/internal genital irritation

 Both water-based and silicone lubes are available in drugs stores and sex stores.
 They vary in thickness, smell, and taste, so try some different ones to find out what you prefer.

 Avoid petroleum-based products (for example, Vaseline), oils, and lotions if you are using latex condoms, as they can cause the condom to break.
 Sometimes people use home ingredients as lube, such as vegetable oils or syrups.
 Be aware that some may cause other problems such as yeast infections.

 Avoid lubes and condoms with the spermicide nonoxynol-9.
 Nonoxynol-9 causes cell damage in the vagina and anus, and may increase the chance of passing or getting an HIV infection.